|

 has been disturbed," he said, very softly, to Niqmaddu.
 "Sweptor

-moved magically, perhapsto remove footprints."
+moved magically, perhapsto hide footprints."
 He glanced

-at the other elves.
-Haldir nodded in agreement.
+at the other elves; Haldir nodded in agreement.
 "We must

-be prepared
+be prepared."

-"Come, sirs; Lady Eowyn; Lady Hentmirë," said
+"This way, sirs, Lady Eowyn, Lady Hentmirë," said

-the king, throwing open a pair of elaborately decorated doors,
+the king, throwing open a pair of elaborately decorated doors.

 Several of the party gasped.
-Inside the bedchamber all was sophisticatedcoloured
+Inside the bedchamber, all was sophisticatedcoloured

-stones, cut to intricate shapes, polished, and laid in neat patterns.
+stones, marble and granite, cut into intricate shapes, polished,

-Beyond the doors all was wildragged rock walls dripping
+and laid in neat patterns.
+Beyond the doors all was wildragged

-to reach towards the open door
+tendrils seemed to reach towards the open door...

 The small cavern ended in a narrow shaft that plunged deep into